mirkodilucia/elk-stack/readme.md

-1. This is a developing environment, elasticsearch (elsearch) is exposed to the public network on port 9200 and 9300
+1. This is a developing environment, elasticsearch (elsearch) is exposed to the public network on port 9200 and 9300.

-2. No HTTPS for NGINX
+2. No HTTPS for NGINX.

+3. Enable authentication for Kibana and Elasticsearch client.

 3. Discourage production deployment without a fix of these issues.